gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 The transacted install has completed.
 ```

+This command installs the Azure Information Protection Scanner service by using the SQL Server default instance runs on the server named SQLSERVER1.
+As with the previous example, it prompts for credentials, and then displays the progress, where the install log is located, and the creation of the a new Application Windows event log.

-### Example 3: Install the Azure Information Protection Scanner service by using SQL Express that runs on a server named SQLSERVER1
+### Example 3: Install the Azure Information Protection Scanner service by using SQL Express
 ```
 PS C:\> Install-AIPScanner -SqlServerInstance SQLSERVER1\SQLEXPRESS